shabaz123/easy_pico_adapter/README.md

 <img width="100%" align="left" src="assets\i2c-adapter-wiring-diag.jpg">

+The Easy I2C Adapter is powered from the USB connection.
+The red and orange connections in the diagram above are 5V and 3.3V outputs, which could be used for powering attached hardware.

 The connections labeled BOARD_ID in the diagram can be left disconneced, but, if you wish to use multiple Easy I2C Adapter boards, then you can short some of the BOARD_ID pins to ground, so that each board has a unique identifier.
 It is described next.

 # Using Multiple Adapters